 ‘Family Feud’ Host Ray Combs Commits Suicide

-In a 1988 interview with The Associated Press, Combs discussed how he would be compared with the popular Dawson.
+In a 1988 interview with The Associated Press, Combs said he hoped the game show would turn him into another Johnny Carson.

 Combs was seriously injured in a July 1994 car accident on a highway north of Los Angeles, leaving him temporarily paralyzed.
 He moved his wife and six children from Hamilton to Los Angeles in November 1994.